SFTP Connections

 To add a new SFTP connection:

-1. Select the New connection button.
+1. Click on the New connection button.

 2. Enter the SFTP connection details: